 Full spectrum extracts are the least processed hemp extract.
 It contains a wide range of cannabinoids, terpenes, and plant esters from hemp.
 Researchers agree that full spectrum CBD is the strongest and most well-balanced extract due to a concept found in plant medicine called synergy or "the entourage effect."
 It's a phenomenon where all the cannabinoids and terpenes work together to produce stronger effects than one compound can do on its own.

 Full spectrum may contain up to 0.3% THC, which isn't enough to produce any psychoactive effects.
-However, if you choose to go without THC, we recommend a broad spectrum extract.
+However, if you choose to go without THC, we recommend a broad spectrum extract which is CBD without THC.

 Broad spectrum extracts undergo further processing to eliminate THC, without compromising the other active cannabinoids and terpenes.
 These extracts are more expensive for manufacturers to produce, which means they're not as common on the market, but they provide an excellent alternative to CBD isolate.